edgelesssys/constellation/docs/versioned_docs/version-2.1/getting-started/mini-constellation.md

 ## Create your cluster

-Setting up your mini Constellation cluster is as easy as running the following command:
+Setting up your MiniConstellation cluster is as easy as running the following command:

 ```bash
 constellation mini up